Policy and Procedure Name:

 of the foot is granted less the weeks previously paid for the individual toes.

-10. Claims services staff shall
+10. Claims Services staff shall

-11. Claims services staff must
+11. Claims Services staff must

 address when a deduction will occur to the scheduled loss compensation award in

-the BWC Order or in the notice of referral due to:
+the BWC order or in the notice of referral due to:

 a.
 A previous %PP